Fix Sage Balance Sheet Account Suspense Error

 1. Review Transactions Posted To The Suspense Account

-Open the suspense account ledger and look for duplicate entries, partially posted journals, unmatched bank transactions, and import-related errors.
+Open Sage balance sheet account suspense ledger and look for duplicate entries, partially posted journals, unmatched bank transactions, and import-related errors.

 Verify if this transaction belongs elsewhere or was part of the journal omitted.
 Moreover, check if the VAT was applied correctly.

-Correcting the original transaction usually clears the suspense balance automatically.
+Correcting the original transaction usually clears Sage balance sheet suspense account balance automatically.

 1. Compare The Trial Balance And Balance Sheet

 One of the fastest troubleshooting methods is comparing reports.
-For instance, check for discrepancies, such as if the trial Balance is correct, but the balance sheet is wrong.
+For instance, check for discrepancies, such as if the trial balance is correct, but the Sage balance sheet is wrong.

 The issue may involve damaged report layouts, reporting date filters, and corrupted financial periods.